-Impairment assessment at 30 June 2021:
+Impairment assessment:

-The Group assessed the carrying value of its non-financial assets for impairment at 30 June 2021.
-The recoverable amount of the HCD CGU was less than the carrying value of the non-financial assets allocated to the CGU, resulting in an impairment charge of \$2,156,902 (2020: \$nil) being recognised.
-The impairment charge is recognised in the Chemical segment in Note 15.
+The Group assessed the carrying value of its non-financial assets for impairment by comparing the carrying value to the Group's market capitalisation of \$8,218,847 (being the 587,060,500 shares outstanding at balance date multiplied by the quoted market price of \$0.014/share) at balance date.
+The recoverable amount of the HCD CGU was more than the carrying value of the non-financial assets allocated to the CGU, resulting in no impairment charge (December 2021: impairment of \$2,156,902) being recognised.